Avionworx/Gna.Bls/intro.md

 An environment represents a complete set of business configuration, including:

-* The data model that defines the structure of input and output data
 * The business rule definitions used during processing
+* Optional data model that defines the structure of input and output data

 You can have multiple environments, allowing you to separate different business domains, projects, or stages of development.